gloveboxes/Raspberry-Pi-Python-Environment-Monitor-with-the-Pimoroni-Enviro-Air-Quality-PMS5003-Sensor/README.md

 ## Set up Visual Studio Code on your computer

-This hands-on lab uses Visual Studio Code.
+This hands-on lab requires Visual Studio Code.
 Visual Studio Code is a code editor and is one of the most popular **Open Source** projects on [GitHub](https://github.com/microsoft/vscode).
 It runs on Linux, macOS, and Windows.

 1. Install Visual Studio Code from [here](https://code.visualstudio.com/).